zeppelie/kodiswift/README.md

 ## Upgrading from xbmcswift2

 This project is a fork of xbmcswift2.
-The APIs in the current release are the same as xbmcswift2 but with added listitem properties and other enhancements.
+The APIs in the current release are the same as xbmcswift2 but with added list-item properties and other enhancements.

 ## Contributing